Diagnosis of Glaucoma

 Lastly, both Dr. Decker and Dr. Yang use state-of-the-art digital 3-dimensional photography to document the optic nerves.
 This captures not only the appearance, but also the contour and shape of the optic nerve.
 These elements are critical in following the stability of the nerve.

 There are many treatment options available for glaucoma patients.
 For most patients, eye drops are the first treatment of choice.
 There are numerous, excellent medications available and both Dr. Decker and Dr. Yang are well versed in the nuances of each medication as well as their potential side-effects.

 More and more patients are opting for laser treatments to lower the intraocular pressures.
 There are different types of laser treatment for the different types of glaucoma.
 This includes laser peripheral iridotomy, argon laser trabeculoplasty, and selective laser trabeculoplasty.

-In the more advanced cases, where the glaucoma is not well-controlled with either medications or laser treatment, there are various surgical options available.
+For patients requiring cataract surgery, there are surgical interventions under the category Minimally Invasive Glaucoma Surgery (MIGS) that can be performed during cataract surgery, to help with improving glaucoma control.
+In the more advanced cases, where the glaucoma is not well-controlled with either medications or laser treatment, there are more invasive surgical options available.
 At this stage, Dr. Decker or Dr. Yang can discuss with each patient the options best-suited for each individual’s needs.